Shashanksnraj/ReleaseGates/readme.md

     ![post_deployment](images/post_deployment.png)

-1. Let us quickly verify the application.
-Go to Azure web app in Azure Portal and click on **Browse**.
+1. Now, quickly verify the application.
+Go to *CanaryRelease* Azure Web App in Azure Portal and click on **Browse**.

    ![browse](images/browse.png)

 1. After application is launched, click on **More**.
-We will encounter with an error page.
+You will encounter with an error page.
 Do this couple of times to trigger alerts.

    >This error scenario is just for the purpose of the lab and in real world, analysis of the alert and a resolution like “disabling a feature flag” or “upgrading the infra” would be realistic.